Prime orbit theorems for expanding Thurston maps: Genericity of strong non-integrability condition

 \subsection{Acknowledgments}

 The first-named author is grateful to the Institute for Computational and Experimental Research in Mathematics (ICERM) at Brown University for the hospitality during his stay from February to May 2016, where he learned about this area of research while participating in the Semester Program ``Dimension and Dynamics'' as a research postdoctoral fellow.
 The authors want to express their gratitude to Mark~Pollicott for his introductory discussion on dynamical zeta functions and Prime Orbit Theorems in ICERM and many conversations since then, and to Hee~Oh for her beautiful talks on her work and helpful comments, while the first-named author also wants to thank Dennis~Sullivan for his encouragement to initiating this project, and Jianyu~Chen and Polina~Vytnova for interesting discussions on related areas of research.
-Most of this work was done during the first-named author's stay at the Institute for Mathematical Sciences (IMS) at Stony Brook University as a postdoctoral fellow.
+Part of this work was done during the first-named author's stay at the Institute for Mathematical Sciences (IMS) at Stony Brook University as a postdoctoral fellow.
 He wants to thank IMS and his postdoctoral advisor Mikhail~Yu.~Lyubich for the great support and hospitality.
 The authors also would like to thank the anonymous referees for valuable suggestions to improve the paper.
 Z.~Li was partially supported by NSF DMS-1301602, DMS-1600519, NSFC Nos.~12101017, 12090010, 12090015, and BJNSF No.~1214021.